13 ideas for small bedroom layouts – how to achieve a stylish look while maximising floor space

 Loft conversion ideas are often designed to be used as a small bedrooms and should therefore have enough provision for a bed and decent storage.
 However, they often have an angled roof which follows the roof line, so make the most of the shape and decorate in a way that accentuates it rather than disguising it.

-As is often the case with older houses a chimney breast in a bedroom is common, and it’s the obvious place to position the bed.
-But instead of wardrobes or shelves in the alcoves, try something more individual, like these full-height wall cupboards with chests of drawers beneath.
+As is often the case with older houses, a chimney breast in a bedroom is common, and it’s the obvious place to position the bed.
+But instead of wardrobes or shelves in the alcoves, try a more individual bedroom alcove idea, like these full-height wall cupboards with chests of drawers beneath.

 They offer lots of useful storage, including a surface for a lamp and potential hanging space.
 Add designer door handles for an individual look and think about the colour scheme, here the yellow makes the wall stand out and continues into the alcoves, with the cupboards in a complementary muted pale grey.